theo-armour/2021/pages/apps-data-media/draw-svg-vector.md

 * looks OK. $99 per year
 * Odd things with strokes

 ## W10

+## Adobe Illustrator
+* $20/month

 ## Evernote
 * no drawing note??

 ## https://inkscape.org/
 * Download only
+* Could use https://offidocs.com but looks like no touch or pen support

 ## LibreOffice Draw
 * Has tablet support
 * Many export formats
 * Not so good for just drawing
+* No way on Chromebook

 ## Microsoft Paint 3D
 * No pressure